Cricket South Africa wishes to appoint a Director of Cricket

 CSA is an equal opportunity, affirmative action employer.
 It is our intention to promote and broaden the diversity of our workforce ensuring South Africans of all races, gender and disability can be involved in the administration of cricket.
 The appointments are made in line with CSA’s employment equity commitments.

-The role will report to the Head: Communications & Media and is integral to the effective and efficient functioning of the Commercial Business Unit.
+The role will report to the CSA High Performance Manager and is integral to the effective and efficient functioning of the Cricket Services Department in developing world class players.
 Being in the sport of cricket, the role requires the ability and willingness to travel, work long hours, over weekends and public holidays where necessary.

-The most important criteria for the appointment are set out below and although not exhaustive, would serve as a guideline in assessing a prospective candidate.
+The more important criteria for the appointment are set out below and although not exhaustive, would serve as a guideline in assessing a prospective candidate.

 Main job duties/responsibilities:

 Key performance areas include but are not limited to the following: